After the changeover at the end of June 2020, Scott Kable is now the President of the Rotary Club of Orange for 2020-21.

 Orange is a provincial town located in New South Wales and currently has a population of around 40,000.
 It is 250 km west of Sydney and sits at an elevation of 850 m above sea level.

-The club meets weekly on Monday nights at 6.00pm at the Ambassador Motel for fellowship and interesting and informative programs dealing with topics of local and global importance.
-Membership is by invitation and reflects a wide cross-section of the community.
-Visitors and potential new members, women or men, are most welcome.
-Visiting Rotarians, please ring Rotarian Maggie Steventon (0410 079 654) by 12 noon on the Friday prior to the visit.
+The club meets weekly on Monday nights at 6.00PM at the Ambassador Motel for fellowship and interesting and informative programs dealing with topics of local and global importance.
+Membership is open to all and reflects widely diverse cross-sections of our community.
+Visitors and potential new members are always welcome to attend meetings and can text Maggie Steventon (0410 079 654) by 9:00AM on the Friday prior to our Monday meeting.

 The Rotary Club of Orange, through its projects, supports local community organisations and charities, including youth leadership and advancement programs, health services, local history and heritage.